Circle actions on six dimensional oriented manifolds with isolated fixed points: Background

-\begin{lem} \cite{HH} Let the circle act effectively on a $2n$-dimensional compact oriented manifold.
-Consider $\mathbb{Z}_w \subset S^1$ and its corresponding action on $M$.
-If $w>0$ is odd then the fixed point set $M^{\mathbb{Z}_w}$ is orientable.
-If $w>0$ is even and a connected component of $M^{\mathbb{Z}_w}$ contains a fixed point of the $S^1$-action, the component is orientable. \end{lem}
+\begin{lem} Let the circle group $S^1$ act on an orientable manifold $M$.
+Let $p$ be an isolated fixed point.
+Let $w \geq 2$ and let $F$ be a $2$-dimensional component of $M^{\mathbb{Z}_w}$ that contains $p$.
+Then $F$ is orientable. \end{lem}

-Restricting the action on $M$ to each component of $M^{\mathbb{Z}_w}$ containing an $S^1$-fixed point (and hence is orientable by Lemma \ref{l25}) and applying Lemma \ref{l24}, in which $w$ is the smallest weight for the induced action, we can prove the following.

-\begin{lem} \cite{J1}, \cite{M} Let the circle act on a $2n$-dimensional compact oriented manifold $M$ with a discrete fixed point set.
-For each positive integer $w$, the number of times $w$ occurs as weights over all the fixed points, counted with multiplicity, is even.
-That is, for each positive integer $w$,